Cecilia8989/pands-problem-sheet/README.md

 </details>

 - - - -
+**Script modified after lecture feedback**

-The program reads a text file called by the user through the command prompt and returns the number of times the letter 'e' appears in the file.
+The program reads a text file called by the user through the command prompt and returns the number of times the letters 'e' and/or 'E' appears in the file.
 Based on the exercise description, the program should be named es.py, and the file to be analyzed should be moby-dick.txt.

-As an additional functionality, I have added a feature that informs the user if the file does not exist in the directory.
+As an additional functionality, I have added a feature that informs the user if he forgot to prompt the file in the command line argument or if the file entered doesn't exist.

 #### How it works